nickajeglin/Eurorack-pcbs/README.md

 Required kludges:

 V2.0: Eurorack pwr connector interferes with pot feet on front of board.
 Simply bend one of the pot feet out of the way so it doesn't       contact the -12V side of the pwr connector.
-This is unlikely to be fixed in the near future.
+This is unlikely to be fixed in the near future unless someone else wants to reroute around a new power connector location.

 ~V1.0 outer potentiometer leads for RV1 and RV2 are reversed and need to be jumpered (X style) to the correct holes.~